Back

 *Primary Care Mental Health

-Yearlong Rotation - 12 months: 7 hours per week + 1 hour individual supervision + 1 hour group supervision ("Testing Team") per week
+=7 hours per week + 1 hour individual supervision per week + 1 hour group supervision ("Testing Team") per week

-***Please note, we understand COVID-19 has caused unintentional disruptions to psychology training.
+*Please note, we understand circumstances may cause unintentional disruptions to psychology training.
 We typically require a minimum 250 Intervention Hours and 50 Assessment Hours, and that remains our general standard.
-However, for the 2022-2023 application cycle, if you are interested in applying to our training program, but have not met the requisite hours, please apply as we will review applications case by case (in order for your application to be considered in this circumstance, be sure to include each of the following: 1. briefly outline the circumstances resulting in below the minimum required hours, 2. describe the type of training received or other learning undertaken in lieu of direct experience, 3. include a summary of anticipated training experiences in terms of setting, modality, and hours).
+However, if you are interested in applying to our training program, but have not met the requisite hours, please apply as we will review applications case by case.
+In order for your application to be considered in this circumstance, be sure to include each of the following:

 Internship Training Opportunities